apurvstudy01-rgb/AI-Recipe-Generator/README.md

 # 🍛 AI Recipe Generator

-An AI-powered web app that generates Indian recipes from just 2–3 starting words, built with Flask + TensorFlow (LSTM model).
+An AI-powered web app that generates Indian recipes from just 2–3 starting words, built with Flask + TensorFlow (LSTM model). developed by Apurv Pawar and Omkar Patil for college students' final year project

 ---